Terms and Conditions of Entry

 Traditionally published authors

 Self-published authors can self-nominate their book or story if they are a CWA member, provided that the work is relevant to the appropriate award, as defined under Eligibility (section 2 below), and the first UK edition was published within the specified dates of the Judging Period (section 1 below).
 A 50% discount of the fee (refunded retrospectively) applies.
+Please note that hard copies and digital copies are expected to be sent.

 For the purposes of these Terms and Conditions, the date of publication of a work is defined as follows: